mithraiclabs/PsyLendCPIExamples/Architecture.md

 A getOrInit utility for each of these accounts is available in Instructions.
 Obligation is per-user per-market, while others are per-user per-reserve.

+Init_deposit_account is permisionless: any "Payer" can open an account for any "Depositor", and the "Depositor" will own that account.
+This is useful for third-parties who want to give PsyLend notes to a user that does not have any PsyLend accounts yet.

 ********************************************************************************
 ## init_discounts, init_market, init_psyfi_reserve, init_reserve